Lady Oscar (film): Production

-The major sponsor of the film was Shiseido, a cosmetics company, and Catriona McColl promoted a red lipstick for the spring cosmetic line that year.
-Frederik L. Schodt and Jared Cook translated the entire manga series into English as a reference for the producers of this film, but gave the only copy of the translation to them and it was lost.
+The major sponsor of the film was Shiseido, a cosmetics company, and Catriona MacColl promoted a red lipstick for the spring cosmetic line that year.
+Frederik L. Schodt translated the entire manga series into English as a reference for the producers of this film, but gave the only copy of the translation to them and it was lost.

 The production was based at Auditel Studios in Paris, with filming locations including Jossigny, Senlis, and the Palace of Versailles.

 Reception

 The film was not a commercial success, and Catriona MacColl's portrayal of Oscar, in particular, was criticized.
-Conversely, Variety described the film as recalling early Hollywood epics, and praised McColl's depiction of Oscar as a "woman waiting to burst out of a man's clothing".
+Conversely, Variety described the film as recalling early Hollywood epics, and praised MacColl's depiction of Oscar as a "woman waiting to burst out of a man's clothing".

 Kevin Thomas, writing for the Los Angeles Times, described the film as a typical Jacques Demy film, noting its preoccupation with contrasting the lives of the aristocrats and the lives of the poor.
 Anne Duggan took a similar view when situating Lady Oscar within the context of Demy's other films.
 Duggan describes Ikeda's Oscar as having "more self-knowledge" in some respects than the Oscar of the film, who therefore has arguably less agency, whereas "Demy goes further than Ikeda in challenging the tradition of the maiden warrior by questioning the implicit class prejudices underlying the order that upholds forms of aristocratic heroism".